Huia (plant): Description

 The sporophyte of H. recurvata consisted of leafless stems (axes), branching both dichotomously and pseudomonopodially (i.e. with unequal divisions creating a 'main stem').
 The sporangia (spore-forming organs) were born in terminal spikes on fertile stems, with the sporangia spirally arranged on stalks which curved downwards.
 The central strand of vascular tissue contained G-type tracheids.
 It was initially provisionally assigned to the "rhyniophytes".
 However, this group is defined as having terminal sporangia, whereas those of Huia are lateral, suggesting affinity with the zosterophylls.
+The Huia plant may show traits of being similar to Lycophytina but has ovate reflexed sporangia which are long stalked and dehisce longitudinally while being vascular, making it more like a vascular plant (tracheophyte).

 A second species, H. gracilis, was described from the Xujiachong Formation (Pragian–early Emsian), Qujing district, Yunnan, China.
 It differs from H. recurvata in its more slender morphology and its lack of pseudomonopodial branching.
 The adaxial sporangia, which were oval or elongated oval in shape, split (dehisced) along their length at right angles to the stem.
 It is suggested that Huia may have originated from early Cooksonia-like plants.
 Others suggest that its position is uncertain.